Fashion and The Fight for Human Rights with Sree Kancherla

 Airbnb’s listing in New York dropped by 15,000 rentals, but not all local residents were happy with the outcome.
 Some homeowners rely on short-term rentals as additional sources of income.
 However, with requirements for the accommodation to be registered with the city and for homeowners to be living in the dwelling while guests are present, many were forced to stop.

 Countries are experiencing “overbooking,” which impacts the residents.
 Becker continues to cover the industry not only to raise awareness of such issues but to also encourage action.
-Whether that is voting or voicing the realities of a situation, residents have the responsibility to ensure their rights and create a better tourism environment for all.
+Whether that is voting or voicing the realities of a situation, residents have the responsibility to help create a better tourism environment for all.

 Oh, Fiddleheads!
 The Foodie Rush for Foraging